kat-app/katapp-docs/README.md

 ## Introduction

-This documentation is build with [hugo](https://gohugo.io/), an open-source static website generator.
+This documentation is built with [hugo](https://gohugo.io/), an open-source static website generator.

 ## Getting started